 You can find the original Kodiak Cakes buttermilk pancake mix at almost every grocery store and supermarket.
 The special mixes like the gluten free pancake mix or the plant based mix might be a bit harder to find, but you can order them here on Amazon.

 Sure!
-Just make sure to use the exact 1/2 cup of pumpkin per recipe.
+Just make sure to use exactly 1/2 cup pumpkin puree per recipe.
 To learn how to make your own pumpkin puree, read this blog post from Ambitious Kitchen.

 Be sure to leave a comment and rating below so other readers know how you liked the recipe!
 Ratings help grow my blog and allow me to continue to provide my recipes for free.

-You can also snap a picture and tag me on Instagram @kapaicooking.
+You can also snap a picture and tag me on Instagram @thewellnourishedmama_.
 I do my best to respond to each comment.